What is a Good Engagement Rate on Instagram?

 Marketers at nonprofits have the important job of using Instagram to secure donations, engage volunteers, or simply raise awareness about their organization’s mission.
 And achieving high engagement rates can have a direct impact on those initiatives.

-Like many other industries on Instagram, nonprofits found success in using Reels to reach a bigger audience and earn more engagement.
-This Reel from Chicago-based dance company Joffrey Ballet earned the nonprofit an engagement rate of 114%, which is a whopping 181 times higher than the average rate for nonprofits on Instagram.
+Like many other industries on Instagram, nonprofits found success in using carousels to send a message and earn more engagement.
+This post by Pancreatic Cancer UK earned the nonprofit an incredible engagement rate of 138%, which is a whopping 246x higher than the average rate for nonprofits on Instagram.
+The post featured a striking installation of 797 pairs of running shoes laid out to honor the 797 lives lost to pancreatic cancer each month in the UK.

 How to increase Instagram engagement